zhanghansi/Twitter_HPV_study/README.md

         * number of duplicate tweets: 695925
         * number of tweets without duplciates: 1811215
         * number of English tweets: 1277853
+        * number of tweets after removing clean_text equals to '' or 'RT': 1274530
-        * number of tweets after geo-coding: 272094
+        * number of tweets after geo-coding: 271533

 * Rule-based categorization
     * `classifier.py`: classify the rest of the tweets into `promotional HPV related` (210418 tweets) and `laypeople's discussions` (61676 tweets)